michoko999/Instant-Gaming-Giveaway/README.md

 ## 🚀 Usage
 > [!NOTE]
-> This program has no affiliation with Instant Gaming, unlike other tools/contest lists.
+> This program has no affiliation with Instant Gaming and contains no affiliate links.
+I do not earn anything from it, unlike other tools or contest lists that may include referral links.

 1. Run the program using `run.bat` or by executing `python giveaway_ig.py`
 2. Select your preferred language